net-lisias-kspu/ShipManifest/Home.md

 **Mod Compatibility:**
 Ship Manifest is Mod independent.
 No other mods are required to use SM.
 However, SM is compatible with and can take advantage of the following mods:
 - [Toolbar](http://forum.kerbalspaceprogram.com/threads/60863), by blizzy78.
-This plugin is an alternative to th stock toolbar.
+This plugin is an alternative for and can be used in addition to the stock toolbar.
 - [Connected Living Spaces (CLS)](http://forum.kerbalspaceprogram.com/threads/70161), by codepoet.
 This plugin provides the player with graphical information on livable spaces in a ship.
 It shows you where you could go internally on your ship.
 - [Module Manager](http://forum.kerbalspaceprogram.com/threads/55219).
 This plugin allow you to extend the configurations on your parts.
 Used by CLS.
 - [KSP-AVC](http://forum.kerbalspaceprogram.com/threads/79745).
 This plugin checks your installed mod versions against the mod's latest version.
 Let's you know when you need to update.